Treaty of the Pruth: Pruth River Campaign

 A Russian army of 80,000 men advanced down the Pruth River in the summer of 1711, utilising Moldavian support and military access.
-The army was led by Peter the Great and Boris Sheremetev and attempted to invade Ottoman occupied Moldavian with the support of exiled ruler (Voivode) of Moldavia Dimitrie Cantemir.
+The army was led by Peter the Great and Boris Sheremetev and attempted to invade Ottoman occupied Moldavia with the support of exiled ruler (Voivode) of Moldavia Dimitrie Cantemir.
 The campaign was ill-prepared and lacked proper planning and logistic support, and although the Russian army was large and well equipped, it was outmanoeuvred by a 70,000 strong Ottoman army under the command of Grand Vizier Baltacı Mehmet Pasha.

 The decisive moment of the campaign was the four-day Battle of Stănilești, which began on 18 July 1711.
 The two armies engaged on the floodplains of the Pruth River in an unprepared battle.
 The battle was so unexpected that General Stanislaw Poniatowski hurriedly wrote to King Charles XII during the engagement on small pieces of paper and dated it 1710 rather than 1711.
-His letters were delivered to the Swedish Monarch by Captain Busquet and the King tried in vain to make it to the negotiations, favouring a renewed Ottoman campaign to capture Kiev and Ukraine.
+His letters were delivered to the Swedish monarch by Captain Busquet and the King tried in vain to make it to the negotiations, favouring a renewed Ottoman campaign to capture Kiev and Ukraine.
 During the engagement, Ottoman forces surrounded and cut off the large Russian army, leading to their eventual surrender on 22 July.